Conditions to Provable System-Wide Optimal Coordination of Connected and Automated Vehicles: Introduction

 \subsection{Literature Review}

-Early efforts \cite{Levine1966, Athans1969} considered a single string of vehicles that was coordinated through a traffic conflict zone with a linear optimal regulator.
-Shladover \textit{et al.} \cite{Shladover1991} discussed the lateral and longitudinal control of CAVs for the automated platoon formation.
-In 1993, Varaiya outlined the key features of a automated intelligent vehicle/highway system, and proposed a basic control system architecture \cite{Varaiya1993}.
-In 2004, Dresner and Stone \cite{Dresner2004} proposed the use of the reservation scheme to control a signal-free intersection of two roads.
-Since then, several research efforts \cite{Dresner2008, DeLaFortelle2010, Huang2012, Au2010a} have extended this approach for coordination of CAVs at urban intersections.
-Alonso \textit{et al.} \cite{Alonso2011} proposed a control framework where a CAV can derive its safe crossing schedule to avoid collision with a human-driven vehicle.
+Several research efforts have used optimal control theory to investigate how CAVs can potentially improve energy efficiency and travel time in these traffic scenarios.
+Early efforts reported in \cite{Levine1966} and \cite{Athans1969} considered a single string of vehicles that was coordinated through a traffic conflict zone with a linear optimal regulator. \cite{Shladover1991} discussed the lateral and longitudinal control of CAVs for the automated platoon formation. \cite{Varaiya1993} outlined the key features of an automated intelligent vehicle/highway system, and proposed a basic control system architecture. \cite{Dresner2004} proposed the use of the reservation scheme to control a signal-free intersection of two roads.
+Since then, several research efforts have considered reservation approaches for coordination of CAVs at urban intersections; see \cite{Dresner2008, DeLaFortelle2010, Huang2012, Au2010a}. \cite{Alonso2011} proposed a control framework where a CAV can derive its safe crossing schedule to avoid collision with a human-driven vehicle.
+Several approaches for coordinating CAVs that have been reported in the literature have proposed the use of centralized control, {where there is at least one task in the system that is globally decided for all vehicles by a single central controller}; see \cite{Dresner2008, DeLaFortelle2010, Huang2012, lu2003longitudinal, xu2018cooperative, bakibillah2019optimal}. {Some approaches have focused on coordinating CAVs at intersections to improve traffic flow; see \cite{Yan2009,kim2014}, or travel time; see \cite{Raravi2007}, while other approaches have focused on energy consumption improvement; see \cite{mahler2014optimal,sciarretta2015optimal,wan2016optimalmixed}.}

-Several approaches for coordinating CAVs that have reported in the literature proposed the use of a central controller \cite{Dresner2008, DeLaFortelle2010, Huang2012, lu2003longitudinal, zhou2018optimal, xie2017collaborative, xu2018cooperative, bakibillah2019optimal}.
-Some approaches have focused on coordinating CAVs at intersections to improve traffic flow \cite{Zohdy2012, Yan2009, kim2014}, while other approaches have formulated the optimal control problem considering travel time as the cost function \cite{Wu2014, Jin2012, Zhu2015a, Li2006}.
-Mahler and Vahidi \cite{mahler2014optimal} proposed an energy optimal scheme for CAVs using a probabilistic prediction of traffic lights at an intersection.
-A model predictive control based approach is presented by Kim and Kumar \cite{kim2014}, which allows each vehicle to optimize its movement locally with a given cost function.
-Makarem \textit{et al.} \cite{Makarem2012} formulated the optimal control problem as a linear quadratic regulator, and solved it using predictive control.
-Qian \textit{et al.} proposed a hierarchical control framework using a high level CAV coordination and a low-level multiobjective optimization scheme.